-List of Publicly Traded Conglomerates and Diversified Holding Companies
+List of Publicly Traded Conglomerates and Holding Firms

 Comprehensive directory and market cap rankings of the most significant multi-sector firms and diversified holding companies listed on U.S. exchanges.